Industrious Entry 04 of 37

 End the day at the chosen time.
 Protect the morning by protecting the night.

-This template is not the Ethosian schedule.
-It is an example of an Ethosian schedule.
+This template is not the required schedule.
+It is one example of a responsible schedule.
 Each person must build a version that fits their life while preserving the principle: the day should have order.

 How to Keep the Schedule